 We also intend for children to become confident using key geographical skills across a range of contexts.
 Children will have the opportunity to collect and analyse data, interpret sources of geographical information (maps, globes, digital mapping etc) and to communicate geographical knowledge in a variety of ways.
 Our aim is to ignite a passion for learning about the world they live in, both locally and worldwide and to understand the impact that humans have on the world.
 We seek to deepen the children’s understanding by encouraging them to ask and answer questions about the world and provide them with the skills needed to become independent and competent geographers.

-To ensure high standards of teaching and learning in Geography, we implement a curriculum that is progressive throughout the whole school.
-Progression in skills and knowledge are clearly outlined in our Geography progression maps, which maintain strong links to the National curriculum.
-We also use ‘The Essentials Curriculum’ and Curriculum Companion documents by Chris Quigley to ensure our planning shows clear progression and sequence.
+Our carefully designed curriculum is based on the National Curriculum and Chris Quigley's Curriculum Companions, to ensure our planning shows clear progression and sequence.
+Progression in skills and knowledge are clearly outlined in our Geography progression maps.
 We are passionate about developing knowledge, understanding and skills through children being outside and enjoying the Geography around them.
 Teachers are encouraged to consider opportunities available to use the school grounds and the local area for fieldwork.
 Whenever possible we focus our Geography work within the immediate area, looking into the locality and Geography within a close proximity to the school to give Geography a real meaning to the children.
 From this, we can expand further afield within the continent of Europe and the rest of the world to allow the children to compare and contrast many varying places.
 We select areas of study in a purposeful way, ensuring that the identified skills and knowledge are being broadened and embedded within our teaching.

 Educational visits are also encouraged to enable children to gain real-life experiences and apply skills practically.
 Where appropriate, we make cross-curricular links so that learning is repeated in several contexts and children are given opportunities to recall knowledge and skills, strengthening their long-term memory.
 In order to plan for repetition and building of prior knowledge, teachers are expected to know what has been taught previously as well as having a secure understanding of what needs to be taught.